Refer someone at risk of radicalisation

 • Isolating themselves from family and friends.

-• Unwillingness to discuss their views or refusing to listen to different points of view.
+• Unwilling to discuss their views or listen to different opinions.

-• If the person at risk is under 18, you may wish to speak to their parents before referring, but you do not have to.
+You don't need a person's consent to report or refer them if you feel they're at risk.
+If the person at risk is under 18, you may wish to speak to their parents, but you don't have to.

 The person will be referred to the Channel Panel programme.
 Participation in the programme is voluntary.